When Do You Start Weaning A Puppy

 Conclusion

 Weaning a puppy is a crucial step in their early development, marking their transition to independence and solid food.
-By starting the weaning process around three to four weeks of age and following a gradual, thoughtful approach, you can ensure they receive the necessary nutrients for healthy growth and development.
+Practically speaking, by starting the weaning process around three to four weeks of age and following a gradual, thoughtful approach, you can ensure they receive the necessary nutrients for healthy growth and development.
 Remember to monitor their progress, adjust the schedule as needed, and consult with your veterinarian for any concerns.